 There’s also a good feature for those who travel frequently.
 The watch will automatically adjust to the current time wherever you are in the world.
 It picks up the local time from your smartphone and displays the new time automatically—so there is no need to make manual adjustments.

 We’ll cap off this list with a hybrid smartwatch by Breitling, a luxury Swiss watch brand.
 This watch certainly falls under the luxury category considering its hefty price tag, but the look is very casual, which is enhanced by the sporty and casual blue rubber strap.

 The Breitling Exospace B55 Connected has a sleek black titanium case and a titanium bezel.
 This is a big 46mm watch, so all the details are legible.
 This pilot’s watch that has tailor-made functions such as a tachymeter and a countdown or count-up system.
 This is also a popular watch among yachtsmen, as it has a regatta feature that allows users to record regatta times during yacht racing.

 Breitling calls this line of watches its “first connected chronograph,” which uses the smartphone to enhance the functions of the analog watch.
 Other functions include a world time feature, seven daily alarms, Bluetooth and smartphone connectivity, a backlight, and a 12/24hr LCD digital display.

-If you read reviews of these smartwatches online, you will most probably find mixed reviews on the battery life.
+If you read reviews of these smartwatches online, you’ll find mixed reviews on battery life.
 For instance, some will say that their watch can last for days, while others will point out that their watches cannot even last for 24 hours.

 If you want to try your hand on these devices, we’ve tried our best to offer you a wide variety of styles and choices for any budget from some of the top watch brands currently making hybrids on the market.